hitenkothari/top-down-view/README.md

 This repository is to hold the top-down view project for our Computer Vision course.
 Owner: Hiten Kothari

-Team members: Tejas Raju, Rashmi Ravindranath
+Team members: Hiten Kothari, Tejas Raju, Rashmi Ravindranath

 Course: Virginia Tech ECE 5554